 - Reinforcement learning: Once formal training ends, job aids serve as an ideal tool to help review, refine, and reinforce that learning when employees return to the hybrid workplace.

 When coupled with formal training, and integrated within a social learning strategy, job aids can drive training engagement levels and contribute to significant on-the-job performance improvements.

 How Do You Integrate Job Aids in Your Training Programs?

 Because job aids are most effective when made available at the point of need, they should be as closely integrated into the employee’s workflow.
 This seamless accessibility between when and where a learner needs support and the availability of supporting learning aids to deliver such assistance is the best way to boost employee performance.

-Ideally, these aids must be organized and then integrated into the workstream, so they address specific job processes and the unique needs of each role.
+For optimal effectiveness, organize these aids and seamlessly integrate them into the workflow, so they address specific job processes and the unique needs of each role.
 One popular method to build them into a training program is through the use of Digital Adoption Platforms (DAPs) such as WalkMe and Whatfix.
 In doing so, organizations can integrate additional learning support using various approaches, such as walkthrough overlays and in-app learning aids, to drive hybrid learning engagement and boost on-the-job performance.

 - Make them accessible when employees need them.

 - Design them so learners can access them where the need arises.

 - Use the most appropriate design format for your learning audience.